philips/lualint/README.md

 `Usage: lualint [-r|-s] filename.lua [ [-r|-s] [filename.lua] ...]`

+`Usage: eclualint [-r|-s] filename.lua [ [-r|-s] [filename.lua] ...]`

+eclualint is similar to lualint, but uses eclua, which has access to all the custom Lua modules available in the Momentum system.
+If you are writing Lua code for Momentum, you will want to use eclualint.

 ## Description

 lualint uses luac's bytecode listing.
 It reports all accesses to undeclared